ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Intro_to_Python/Part4_FilesEtc.md

 <h3><font color="red">At this point your bash prompt should start with (py3venv).
 If it does, click "Yes", if you are stuck click "No" or post a question on Slack.</font></h3>

 Now we are ready to install modules into our Python3 virtual environment.
-Lets try out the [covid](https://pypi.org/project/covid/) package to query data on the novel corona virus.
+Lets try out the [covid package](https://pypi.org/project/covid/) to query data on the novel corona virus.

-To do this we will use [pip](https://pypi.org/project/pip/), the package installer for Python.
+To do this we will use [pip, the package installer for Python](https://pypi.org/project/pip/).
 Pip will automatically download and install all of the dependencies needed for the covid package.

-Again, this process might take a little while, so while you wait, visit the [covid](https://pypi.org/project/covid/) page, scroll down to the "How to use" section of the page and review the usage instructions.
+Again, this process might take a little while, so while you wait, visit the [covid package page](https://pypi.org/project/covid/), scroll down to the "How to use" section of the page and review the usage instructions.
 The covid package installs includes a command line tool written in Python (you can look at some of the source code using ```less ./py3venv/lib/python3.6/site-packages/covid/cli.py```).
 Try to determine the number of confirmed cases based on worldometers and john_hopkins data sources.
 Are they the same?

+**run in bash $**
 ```bash
 # Installing is easy, just use pip!